Which? testing reveals two new Don’t Buy cars – Which? News

 Classy is the word that springs to mind when you see the V90.
 Its understated aesthetic shows that Volvo really has ditched the boxy look that was synonymous with its cars.

-The good looks continue inside the car, too.
+The good looks continue inside the car.
 Full of leather and (as an option) pale wood, the interior is luxurious, comfy and a lovely place to be.
-There’s a mighty nine-inch touchscreen nestled into the cabin too, just to remind you that this is a modern car and not a Swedish chalet.
+There’s a mighty nine-inch touchscreen nestled into the cabin, too, just to remind you that this is a modern car and not a Swedish chalet.

 It’s also massive.
 The interior, boot and sheer dimensions of the car could make this an unwieldy beast if Volvo hasn’t nailed the handling.
-The size and weight could affect fuel-consumption, too.
+The size and weight could affect fuel consumption, too.
 Our full review has our tested mpg figures, so you know how much the V90 will cost you in the long run.

 We tested the D5 diesel model that can independently switch between four and two-wheel-drive when needed.
-For this car to be truly luxurious it will need to be smooth on the road and Volvo hopes its adaptive damping system will negate any bumps and ruts in the tarmac.
+For this car to be truly luxurious it will need to be smooth on the road, and Volvo hopes its adaptive damping system will negate any bumps and ruts in the tarmac.

-Find out if this car is as good to drive as it is to look at.
+Find out whether this car is as good to drive as it is to look at.
 Read our full verdict of this beautiful estate in our Volvo V90 review.

-Ford KA+
+Ford Ka+

-The original KA was a stylish city car favoured by newly-qualified drivers.
-The KA+ is a little larger than its forebears, but it’s still a low-cost car that’s designed to be nippy and easy to drive.
+The original Ka was a stylish city car favoured by newly qualified drivers.
+The Ka+ is a little larger than its forebears, but it’s still a low-cost car that’s designed to be nippy and easy to drive.

-Despite being a city car, the KA+ is only slightly smaller than the Ford Fiesta.
+Despite being a city car, the Ka+ is only slightly smaller than the Ford Fiesta.
 In fact, it’s a little bit taller than Ford’s superstar small car.
-It’s available for under £10,000 though, so don’t expect all the bells and whistles you get on a Fiesta.
-You’re limited to a 1.2 litre petrol model, which is available with 70hp and 85hp.
+It’s available for under £10,000, though, so don’t expect all the bells and whistles you get on a Fiesta.
+You’re limited to a 1.2-litre petrol model, which is available with 70hp or 85hp.

 If you want to keep the cost below five figures, you’ll have no choice but to opt for the lower-powered engine in entry-level trim.
-But you will get a five-door car since there’s no option for three.
+But you will still get a five-door car since there’s no option for three.

-A paired back cabin is another sacrifice you’ll need to make, but we found the KA+ to be comfy for anyone riding in the front.
+A pared-back cabin is another sacrifice you’ll need to make, but we found the Ka+ to be comfy for anyone riding in the front.

-Is the KA+ cheap and cheerful, or have too many sacrifices been made to keep costs down.
+Is the Ka+ cheap and cheerful, or have too many sacrifices been made to keep costs down.

-Read our full Ford KA+ review to find out about its fuel economy, reliability and the all important final verdict.
+Read our full Ford Ka+ review to find out about its fuel economy, reliability and the all-important final verdict.

 VW Passat GTE Estate